-- 4.9.1 The regulations and rules, not addressed by this Code, which apply to all MASS include, but are not limited to: - The IMO Instruments; - Local navigation rules; - National health and safety regulations; - The Code of Safe Working Practices for Merchant Seamen; - All relevant national shipping or guidance notices. - 4.9.2 The Operator should pay due adherence to the many and varied statutes, legislations, rules, regulations and Codes of practice that apply to seafaring.
-Although the autonomous nature of the MASS operation may seem to negate some requirements, it is the unmanned aspect that should demand increased awareness.
-Any procedures produced should pay particular attention to this detail, especially those systems and equipment procedures that are required to avoid collision. - 4.9.3 The Operator should formulate and document procedures to ensure that safe working practices are carried out in the operation of the MASS.
-These may be in the form of checklists, which can be followed by all personnel irrespective of their location. - 4.9.4 Simple procedures should be developed for the operation of the MASS.
-These should include, but not be limited to: - Testing of equipment, including propulsion and steering gear, prior to commencing a passage; - Navigation and handling of the MASS; - Maintenance routines: - Bunkering operations; - Watertight/weathertight integrity; - Stability of the MASS; - Conduct of passengers and crew if utilised on board. - 4.9.5 Due to the autonomous nature of MASS operation the following areas should be considered on top of traditional vessel operating procedures: - Anti-Collision, unmanned MASS and the ability to detect and avoid collision; - Cyber Security, anti-hacking and vessel hijacking for remote operated MASS;

-- Anti-Piracy, close protection, remote control etc; - SOLAS Reg 14, Considerations pertaining to evidence of minimum manning level requirements; - SOLAS Reg 33, Distress situations and how the Operator meets its obligations and responsibilities to other mariners in distress.
+- 6.10.1 The regulations and rules, not addressed by this Code, which apply to all MASS include, but are not limited to: - The IMO Instruments: - Local navigation rules; - National health and safety regulations; - The Code of Safe Working Practices for Merchant Seamen; - All relevant national shipping or guidance notices.

+- 6.10.2 The Operator should pay due adherence to the many and varied statutes, legislations, rules, regulations and Codes of practice that apply to seafaring.
+Although the autonomous nature of the MASS operation may seem to negate some requirements, it is the crewless aspect that should demand increased awareness.
+Any procedures produced should pay particular attention to this detail, especially those systems and equipment procedures that are required to avoid collision. - 6.10.3 The Operator should formulate and document procedures to ensure that safe working practices are carried out in the operation of the MASS.
+These may be in the form of checklists, which can be followed by all personnel irrespective of their location. - 6.10.4 Simple procedures should be developed for the operation of the MASS.
+These should include, but not be limited to: - Testing of equipment, including propulsion and steering gear, prior to commencing a passage; - Navigation and handling of the MASS; - Maintenance routines; - Bunkering operations; - Watertight/weathertight integrity; - Stability of the MASS; - Conduct of passengers and crew if utilised on board. - 6.10.5 Due to the autonomous nature of MASS operation the following areas should be considered on top of traditional vessel operating procedures: - Anti-Collision, crewless MASS and the ability to detect and avoid collision; - Cyber Security, anti-hacking and vessel hijacking for remote operated MASS; - Anti-Piracy, close protection, remote control etc; - SOLAS Reg 14, Considerations pertaining to evidence of minimum manning level requirements; - SOLAS Reg 33, Distress situations and how the Operator meets its obligations and responsibilities to other mariners in distress.

-4.10 MANNING REQUIREMENTS FOR LARGER SHIPS WHEN PILOTAGE IS REQUIRED
+6.11 CREWING REQUIREMENTS FOR LARGER SHIPS WHEN PILOTAGE IS REQUIRED

-- 4.10.1 For some MASS, it might be appropriate to have permanently exhibited checklists, e.g. at the RCC for navigational items in the event of platform manning and the need to take local control. - 4.10.2 Alternatively, in a smaller MASS, the record could take any suitable form.
-These could include a diary, as distinct from a specially printed logbook, or a shore/remote pick up data-logger. - 4.10.3 Whatever form the record takes, such entries should be accepted as evidence of compliance with the Shore-Side, On Board, Remote Procedural requirements. - 4.10.4 The various tasks, once defined, should only be assigned to qualified personnel.
+- 6.11.1 For some MASS, it might be appropriate to have permanently exhibited information for pilots and port authorities, e.g. at the RCC for navigational items in the event of platform manning and the need to take local control.
+An example of the ICS Vessel Pilot Card is at Figure 5-1. - 6.11.2 Alternatively, in a smaller MASS, the record could take any suitable form.
+These could include a diary, as distinct from a specially printed logbook, or a shore/remote pick up data-logger.

+6.11.3 Whatever form the record takes, such entries should be accepted as evidence of compliance with the Shore-Side, On Board, Remote Procedural requirements.

+6.11.4 The various tasks, once defined, should only be assigned to qualified personnel.

-4.11 LINES OF COMMUNICATION BETWEEN PERSONNEL, ASHORE AND AFLOAT
+6.12 LINES OF COMMUNICATION BETWEEN PERSONNEL, ASHORE AND AFLOAT

-- 4.11.1 Clear lines of communication detailing reporting routes and lines of authority should be established.
-This can be produced as a simple line diagram but should, as part of the system, be documented and kept up to date. - 4.11.2 The responsibilities and authority of each employee should be clear.
-The communications policy should contain the means of communication both in normal and emergency situations and for unmanned MASS should incorporate the means and methods of communication to third parties and stakeholders that may be affected by the MASS.
+- 6.12.1 Clear lines of communication detailing reporting routes and lines of authority should be established.
+This can be produced as a simple line diagram but should, as part of the system, be documented and kept up to date. - 6.12.2 The responsibilities and authority of each employee should be clear.
+The communications policy should contain the means of communication both in normal and emergency situations and for crewless MASS should incorporate the means and methods of communication to third parties and stakeholders that may be affected by the MASS.

-4.12 PROCEDURES FOR REPORTING ACCIDENTS
+6.13 PROCEDURES FOR REPORTING ACCIDENTS